ARCHITECTURE WHICH SAUMERSAULTS KERALA KAUMUDI WEEKEND MAGAZINE ARTICLE

 This was the lead story on architecture which I wrote in 1983 February in Malayalam for the Sunday edition of a newspaper, much before I joined Laurie Baker.
 I am posting this article because many of the things which I had written 37 years ago are still relevant.
 The title if translated will be “Architecture Which Saumersaults”.
 The subtitle of the article says that it will be suicidal to neglect our traditional architecture and embrace the western model.
 The National Association of Student Architects meet was happening in the College of Engineering, Trivandrum.
 I was asked by the Editor to cover this event.
 Those were the days when I did not know what I will do after I finish my Engineering degree.
 Photography was my primary interest and I also used to write some articles in the newspapers.

-Environmental conservation is very important and only the world peace is more of an important issue than this.
-When city development happens, proper roads, open spaces, parking areas and other essentials do not increase.
-It is wrong to say that in a place where 50 people live can be used to accommodate 5000 people by building skyscrapers.
-Transportation, drainage, water supply, power distribution etc. in the existing city gets very upset by these steps.
+Environmental conservation is very important and only world peace is more of an important issue than this.
+When city development happens, proper roads, open spaces, parking areas, and other essentials do not increase.
+It is wrong to say that a place where 50 people live can be used to accommodate 5000 people by building skyscrapers.
+Transportation, drainage, water supply, power distribution, etc. in the existing city gets very upset by these steps.

 Image by entecity.com.
 Click to find the source link.

 All our historical buildings which have survived centuries of natural disasters and wars are facing threats from air and water pollution created by man.
 Tourists are interested to see our historic buildings rather than the new buildings.
 We will be able to learn a lot from these historic buildings.